 My discovery was around the time I was just starting to explore England more.
 A few years later, I finally made it to Old Harry.
 The thing with the rocks though, is that to get that out of this world jigsaw puzzle like view, you need a drone.

-nb.
+I’m not sure.
 I have since seen signs saying that drones are now banned.
-(At the time of writing) I have checked online for restricted and no fly zones and it seems they are not banned.
+I have checked online (at the time of writing) for restricted and no fly zones, and it seems they are not banned.
 So, I don’t know the answer to this one.

 Why called Old Harry?